psmode/essstat/README.md

 ### essstat-TPLhost.xlsx

-This Excel workbook prototype can be used to process a copy of the raw "one line" data output from *essstat.py* that has been accumulated in a CSV file.
+This Excel workbook prototype can be used to process a copy of the raw `--1line` data output from *essstat.py* that has been accumulated in a CSV file.
 Start by copying the file to a new name, incorporating the name of the switch being monitored.
 This will be the switch monitoring notebook.
 For example: